nginxinc/nginx-amplify-doc/amplify-guide.md

  344014 344014 661581
 Reading: 0 Writing: 1 Waiting: 1
 ```

+If the above doesn't work, make sure to check where the requests to /nginx_status are being routed.
+In many cases other [server](http://nginx.org/en/docs/http/ngx_http_core_module.html#server) blocks can be the reason you (and the agent) can't access *stub_status*.

 The agent uses data from *stub_status* to calculate metrics related to server-wide HTTP connections and requests as described below: